Finding rest in a twitchy, agitated, and impatient world

 - The power of imagination and social engagement to work with and change difficult emotions

 - Why having a compassionate and loving attitude toward symptoms of mental illness can stimulate healing

 - Grounding (inhibitive) vs. Disassociative (permissive) meditation prompts

 - Why early learning experiences with expressive arts can either make us open to or afraid of mindfulness skills

 Keith Miller is a licensed clinical social worker and director of Keith Miller Counseling, a private counseling practice that specializes in relationships, treating stress and anxiety, and general behavioral health.
 His first book, Love Under Repair: How to Save Your Marriage and Survive Couples Therapy, won the Reader's Favorite Award for non-fiction in 2015.
-He is also the author of a mindfulness-based stress reduction course for couples called Mindful Marriage.
-Keith is has spoken across U.S. on the subject of interpersonal neurobiology, mindfulness, and stress-reduction for couples.
-He lives in Maryland with his wife of 19 years, and two children.
+He is the host of The Soul of Life podcast and has spoken across U.S. on the subject of interpersonal neurobiology, mindfulness, and stress-reduction for couples.
+He lives in Maryland with his wife of 20 years, and two children.